Are you planning some big goals for yourself but feeling apprehensive because you already have a lot going on?

 It’s much more fun if you take cool people with you along the way.

-If you’re looking for some cool people who can support you, you can join us over on Facebook in the Work Wonders Career Design Lab.
+If you’re looking for some cool people who can support you, you can join us over on Facebook in the Making Life Work group.

 We are big fans of time management and career development and productivity strategies and we’d love to support you and hear what you’re up to!